DataDog/documentation/content/en/service_management/workflows/build.md

   text: "Browse the available actions in the Actions Catalog"
 ---

-You can create workflows or edit existing workflows from the [**Workflows** page][1] in Datadog.
-The Workflows page lists existing workflows together with each workflow's author and the dates that each workflow was last modified and executed.
+You can create workflows or edit existing workflows from the [**Workflow Automation** page][1] in Datadog.
+The Workflow Automation page lists existing workflows together with each workflow's author and the dates that each workflow was last modified and executed.
 - Hover over a workflow for the options to delete or clone the workflow.
 - Toggle **My workflows** if you want to see only workflows that you created.